Free nationwide shipping on all orders!

 Setting Up Your Canva Canvas and Document

-When designing in Canva print design tool, the first step you’ll want to do is to start by creating a custom canvas size.
+When designing in the Canva print design tool, the first step you’ll want to take is to start by creating a custom canvas size.

 Choose Custom Size in Canva